-At university you will need to complete a number of written assignments for each of your subjects.
+At university you will need to complete a number of written assessments for each of your subjects.
 These all come with a 'due date', which can make the submission of your work seem like an event.
-However, the completion of good academic writing, which meets the expectations of your lecturers, is more of a process.
+However, the completion of good academic writing, which meets the expectations of your lecturers, is a process.

-In this module, you will find out how to complete that process.
-Good academic writing is well-structured, logical and cohesive, supported by evidence and properly referenced, while also fulfilling the specific subject content requirements of each individual assignment.
+Good academic writing is well-structured, logical and cohesive, supported by evidence and properly referenced, while also fulfilling the specific subject content requirements of each individual assessment.

 What you will learn

-How to interpret topics and understand the expectations of different written assignments.
+how to interpret topics and understand the expectations of different written assessments

-Strategies for undertaking assignment writing as a ‘process’ with several planned steps.
+strategies for doing assignment writing as a ‘process’ with planned steps

 Where to get help